ZimnyTest/Premium/README.md

 * Handy emotes panel (expanded on mouseover) with selectable number of emotes per page: 25/ 50/ 100/ 200/ 500
 * Emotes tab completion preview with selectable position: don't show preview/ bottom left/ bottom right/ top left/ top right
 * Premium Notifiactions with selectable mode: don't show neither/ show only "user joined/disconnected"/ show only "now playing"/ show both
-* Ignore chat colors and/or effets with selectable mode: ignore only colors/ ignore only effects/ ignore both colors and effects
+* Ignore chat colors and/or text effects with selectable mode: ignore only colors/ ignore only effects/ ignore both colors and effects
 * Custom chat filters (simplified regular expressions)
-* Chat panel expanding (to full-height)
+* Chat panel expanding (to screen height)
-* "Scroll to playlist" button
+* "Scroll to playlist" clickable label
-* "Scroll chat panel to top" button
+* "Scroll chat panel to top" clickable label
-* Colors button with selectable 30 chat text colors, using proper code in the chatline any HTML color is possible
+* Colors button with selectable 30 chat text colors, in addition, any HTML color is possible (typing proper code in the chatline)
-* Oeakaki - drawing board, uses modified external application, lets user draw a simple picture and returns link to uploaded file (to imgur.com)
+* Oeakaki - simple drawing board, uses modified external application, lets user draw a simple picture and returns link to uploaded file (to imgur.com)
 * Pseudo-random, info, fun and playlist handling commands - 17 commands started with "!" (including searching for gifs on giphy.com)
 * Layout and channel handling commands - 24 commands started with "/"
 * 12 chatline codes for text effects
-* Up to 10 available shorthands (form "//0" to "//9") for defined long texts or code sequences
+* Up to 10 available shorthands (form "//0" to "//9") for long texts or code sequences defined by user
 * List of user chat messages in current session
 * List of chat messages in current session that mentioned user's name, with possibility to save up to 200 mentions
 * Unicode characters panel (expanded on mouseover) with single symbols, diacritic letters and text emojis